Open all

 Where?

 Junior King’s is two miles from the centre of Canterbury and it enjoys 80 luxuriant acres of lawns, orchards (with chickens), fields and sports pitches, with the River Stour meandering right through the middle of all of this gorgeousness.
 One of the most handsome schools we’ve visited, the Milner Court in the village of Sturry comprises a picturesque Elizabethan manor house, breathtaking tithe barn and accompanying stables.
-Bertie the tortoise hangs out in Pre-Prep.
+Bertie the tortoise hangs out in pre-prep.

 In Junior King’s former incarnation as choir school to the King’s School, the boys were housed in the Precincts of the Cathedral and known as Parrots due to their twittering voices.
 With a nod to this history, Junior King’s day houses are still named the Cockas, the Kakas, the Keas and the Macaws.